 How ‘Jeopardy!’
 James Holzhauer Changed Alex Trebek’s View of Another Champ on the Show

-With numerous contestants over the past 30 years, Trebek has met his fair share of fierce competitors.
+With numerous contestants over the past 30 years, Alex Trebek met his fair share of fierce competitors.
 James Holzhauer, who became known as “Jeopardy!
 James,” did so well on his 32-game winning streak in 2019 that the game show host had a change of perspective on a former champion.

 ‘Jeopardy!’
 James becomes a celebrity